 The overall goals of the FASD Action Plan are that FASD is prevented and that people with FASD and their family/whānau live the best possible lives.
 In order to achieve these goals, the FASD Action Plan sets out four priorities of: prevention; early identification; support; and evidence.

-This action plan aims to create a more effective, equitable and collaborative approach to FASD.
-It is a cross-agency commitment designed to build on the work that is already under way by providing coordinated support to those on the frontline of this issue.
+The FASD Action Plan aims to create a more effective, equitable and collaborative approach to FASD.
+It is a cross-agency government commitment to preventing FASD and improving the lives of people with FASD and their families.